History of the Maumelle Lions Club: 2001 to 2022

 The Club has had 19 Presidents since its Charter, including Charter President Fred Peyton.

-Early meetings were held at Outlook Point and regular meetings have been held at Lolita’s Tex Mex Restaurant at the Maumelle Community Center and other locations.
+Early meetings were held at Outlook Point and regular meetings have been held at Lolita’s Tex Mex Restaurant and at the Maumelle Community Center and other locations.
 Special meetings, such as banquets and Christmas Dinners, have been held at Bona Sera, Señor Tequila, Cock of the Walk, the Maumelle Country Club, and the Park on the River.
-In 2017, the Club moved its meeting time from 6:00 pm to 12 noon.
+In 2024, the Club adjusted its meeting time fto be held on the first Monday of the month at 12pm and the 4th Monday of the month at 6pm.

-The Club has conducted a number of fundraising activities as it matured, including car washes and a Beer Garden and an annual fish fry.
+The Club has conducted a number of fundraising activities as it matured, including car washes and a Beer Garden and an annual fish fry and the annual Breakfast with Santa (Pancake Breakfast).
 Recycling aluminum cans is the major fundraiser now.

 The funds raised have been used to support a variety of Service Projects.
 In the wake of the 2014 tornado in Mayflower, the Club donated over $6,000 for disaster relief.
 The Club’s 2015 Centennial Legacy Project was a community basketball court, recognized in 2017 as first place among Arkansas Legacy Projects.